-SLR Consulting Australia Pty Ltd (SLR) has been engaged by Karuah East Quarry Pty Ltd to conduct operational compliance noise monitoring for the Karuah East Quarry located on Lots 12 and 13 DP 1024564, off the Pacific Highway, approximately 3 km north of Karuah, New South Wales (NSW) (the Project Site).
-Karuah East Quarry currently operates from 7 am to 6 pm Monday - Friday and 8 am to 12 pm on Saturdays.
+SLR Consulting Australia Pty Ltd (SLR) has been engaged by Karuah East Quarry Pty Ltd to conduct operational compliance noise monitoring for the Karuah East Quarry (KEQ) located on Lots 12 and 13 DP 1024564, off the Pacific Highway, approximately 3 km north of Karuah, NSW (the Project Site).
+KEQ operational hours are from 7 am to 6 pm Monday - Friday and 8 am to 12 pm on Saturdays.